imzlh/LightJS/readme.md

  - ultra-fast and smaller than every engine
  - async support powered by hand-written eventloop
  - mbedtls not openssl, smaller and thread-safe
+ - high-level http capability, websocket, cookie, and so on
  - ....

 ## roadmap